 For new programs, either leave this blank for the technical review team to complete, or use a crosswalk to look up the CIP code associated with the TOP code.
-If several CIP codes are available, select the one most closely representing the purpose of the program.
+If several CIP codes are available, select the one most closely representing the purpose of the program or (for CTE programs) the one appearing in the LMI report.
 For revisions, do not change the CIP code without good cause.